 Organizations need a concerted approach to change.
 This is where enterprise architecture and TOGAF comes in.
-Enterprise architecture is at the heart of change, providing a set of tools and techniques that make the strategy concrete, showing employees what is really expected from them and guiding the necessary changes.
-Alignment of enterprise architecture with other processes is essential to ensure successful change.
+Enterprise architecture is at the heart of change, providing a set of tools and techniques that make the strategy concrete, showing employees what is really expected from them and architecting the Family guiding the necessary changes.
+The alignment of enterprise architecture with other processes is essential to ensure successful change.

 Frameworks such as TOGAF®, PRINCE2®, ITIL® and COBIT® provide guidance in identifying and executing the relevant processes.
 TOGAF is the best-practice framework for enterprise architecture, consisting of a step-by-step development method and a set of guidelines.
 The other frameworks address project management, IT service management and governance.

 Getting the ‘Family’ to Communicate